Accelegator/accelegator/README.md

 processing to compile and sort the information for advisors.

-### Legalities and Privacy

-See LegalitiesPrivacy_Accelegator.md file for information.

-### Search Queries and Field

-Accelegator in an interactive information program.
-Once the general information has been compiled, users may search for more specified information on advisees including groups of similar advisees, skills, and more.

 Accelegator is able to search through the data by a specific question, person and also to return all the data contained within the form for textual analysis.